 What does Halal food consists of?
 These dietary guidelines largely apply to meat and animal products.
 Fruits, vegetables, and ingredients derived from plants are automatically Halal.
 So is most seafood.
-Most commonly consumed meats are allowed in Islam, however some are prohibited or Haram:
+Most commonly consumed meats are allowed in Islam, however some are completely prohibited or Haram:

 - Carnivorous animals such as lions and bears

 - Birds of prey such as eagles and vultures

 - Animals which are considered repulsive like lice, flies, and maggots

 - Animals that live both on land and in water such as frogs and crocodiles